-Mathematical modeller Dr Arni SR Srinivasa Rao and proposal co-author Dr Steven Krantz suggest using data science to improve on existing television and internet-based tourism experiences, according to a Phys Org report.
+Mathematical modeler Dr Arni SR Srinivasa Rao and proposal co-author Dr Steven Krantz suggest using data science to improve on existing television and internet-based tourism experiences, according to a Phys Org report.

 By measuring and then digitising the curvatures and angles of objects and the distances between them using drone footage, photos and videos, they say they could make virtual travel experiences more realistic for viewers and help revitalise the tourism industry.

 Calling their technology Live Streaming with Actual Proportionality of Objects or LAPO for short, the pair say they can make images of people, places and things seem more real.

 “This is about having a new kind of technology that uses advanced mathematical techniques to turn digitised data, captured live at a tourist site, into more realistic photos and videos with more of a feel for the location than you would get watching a movie or documentary,” says Prof Rao.

 “When you go see the Statue of Liberty for instance, you stand on the bank of the Hudson River and look at it.
 When you watch a video of it, you can only see the object from one angle.
 When you measure and preserve multiple angles and digitise that in video form, you could visualise it from multiple angles.
 You would feel like you’re there while you’re sitting at home.